Hailu Mergia: Career

 It was only several years after moving to the US that Hailu recorded a new album, Hailu Mergia & His Classical Instrument, in 1985, during which point he was playing with the Zula Band.
 Hailu recorded the album alone in a small studio belonging to an acquaintance that Hailu met at Howard University, where he had begun studying music.

 He stopped performing in 1991 and opened a restaurant.
 Since 1998 Hailu has worked as a taxi driver, mostly based around Washington DC's Dulles Airport.
 However, he continues to write music in his spare time: “After I drop my customer, I grab my keyboard from the trunk and sit in the car and practice.”

 Hailu Mergia & His Classical Instrument was re-released in 2013 on the Awesome Tapes From Africa label, after the label’s owner discovered the album in a cassette bin.
-Two years later, his first new record in over two decades, Lala Belu, was released on the same label, with Hailu accompanied by Mike Majkowski and Tony Buck.
+This album was followed up in 2016 with a re-release of "Wede Harer Guzo", which translates roughly to "Journey/Travel to Harar", a town in Eastern Ethiopia.
+Wede Harer Guzo became his most popular release yet, with the track "Anchin Kfu Ayinkash" reaching over 12 million streams as of 2025.
+In 2018, his first new record in over three decades, Lala Belu, was released on the same label, with Hailu accompanied by Mike Majkowski and Tony Buck.
 This was followed in 2020 by a full-band album, Yene Mircha.